Glenlee, Menangle Park

-Glenlee is a heritage-listed former dairy farm, pastoral property and hay production and now olive farm, private home and pastoral property at Glenlee Road, Menangle Park, City of Campbelltown, New South Wales, Australia.
-It was designed by Henry Kitchen and built from 1824 to 1859 by Robert Gooch and Nathaniel Payton.
-It is also known as Glenlee, outbuildings, garden & gatelodge.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+Glenlee is a heritage-listed rural property on the urban fringe of Sydney, Australia.
+Located on Glenlee Road, Menangle Park, New South Wales, the homestead and outbuildings were designed by Henry Kitchen and built from 1824 to 1859 by Robert Gooch and Nathaniel Payton.
+It was added to the New South Wales State Heritage Register on 2 April 1999, with the listing referring to known as Glenlee, outbuildings, garden & gatelodge.

 History

 The Dharawal Aboriginal people were the occupants of the area until the Europeans arrived and they recorded, in a sandstone shelter nearby, the cattle which had escaped from the first British settlement at Sydney Cove in 1788 and established themselves on the good grazing ground in the Menangle-Camden district (which came to be called "the Cow Pastures").
 When the first squatters arrived in the district after 1800 there was no initial conflict, but the acceleration of the process of land grants produced increasing tension between the settlers and the Aboriginal people, culminating in the Appin massacre in 1816.
 Gradually after that the number of Aborigines diminished through disease and alienation of their traditional hunting grounds.

 Following the lead of the wild cattle, the earliest use of the Mount Annan district by farmers was for cattle grazing.
 By 1810 John Macarthur held 7000 acre at Camden Park on the west side of the Nepean River and in 1818 Governor Macquarie granted 3000 acre on the eastern side of the river to William Howe, a Scottish free settler who had arrived in 1816.
 Howe's estate was called Glenlee after his birthplace in Scotland.

 Howe who was an agricultural entrepreneur, Magistrate and later a Superintendent of Police.

 By 1820 he had expanded his property to over 7000 acre and was shipping wool to London.
 Between 1821 and 1823 Glenlee produced wheat and meat for the government stores.
 He was also produced dairy products for the Sydney market in the 1820s.